'This is taking an awfully long time!', says scientist before assisted suicide

 “I’m not satisfied with what I have done, by any means,” he said.
 “But I did my best.”

-Reporting by John Miller in Zurich and Marina Depetris in Basel; Editing by Richard Balmforth
+Additional reporting by John Miller in Zurich, Editing by Richard Balmforth, William Maclean